View related news articles

 Unfortunately for the tenant, the Upper Tribunal disagreed and placed more emphasis on the natural meaning of the word ‘elevation’.
 The judge decided that “Unless it is qualified... it denotes the external vertical surfaces of a building generally, the front, the back and the sides, rather than referring only to the front of the building.”
 Had the landlord only intended to limit alterations to the front of the building, as the tenant claimed, this would have been made clear in the lease.

+The property team at Myerson Solicitors are experienced in supporting a wide range of clients, from national retailers to individuals.
 If you are considering granting or taking a lease and want to avoid any arguments in the future due to ambiguous drafting, contact our experienced commercial property team on 0161 941 4000 or email@example.com.